transloadit/uppy/README.md

 <a href="https://transloadit.com" target="_blank"><img width="185" src="https://github.com/transloadit/uppy/raw/main/assets/developed-by-transloadit.png"></a>

-Uppy is being developed by the folks at [Transloadit](https://transloadit.com), a versatile file encoding service.
+Uppy is being developed by the folks at [Transloadit](https://transloadit.com), a versatile API to handle any file in your app.

 ## Example